Meet Dr. Ronald Mancini

 Prior to relocating to Dallas in 2010 and joining the Department of Ophthalmology at UT Southwestern Medical Center, oculoplastic and cosmetic facial surgeon Ronald Mancini, M.D., practiced in Beverly Hills, one of the most image-conscious communities in the U.S.

-“Less is definitely more when it comes to facial cosmetic and reconstructive surgery, especially around the eye,” says Dr. Mancini, an Assistant Professor in the Department of Ophthalmology at UT Southwestern.
+“Less is definitely more when it comes to facial cosmetic and reconstructive surgery, especially around the eye,” says Dr. Mancini, an Associate Professor in the Department of Ophthalmology at UT Southwestern.
 “Whether having surgery to rejuvenate the eye area, or to remove an eyelid tumor, patients want natural results achieved in the least invasive way possible.”

 Dr. Mancini specializes in minimally invasive plastic surgery around the eye (oculoplastics), and oculofacial cosmetic surgery.

 “I’m an ophthalmologist first and foremost,” says Dr. Mancini, who completed two fellowships in orbital and ophthalmic plastic surgery, and cosmetic facial plastic surgery.

 Through the use of minimally invasive surgical techniques requiring smaller incisions, we can now do what previously wasn’t possible in plastic and reconstructive surgery around the eye.”